sxsw/rfm/README.md

 	   require 'rfm'

-#### Without Bundler
+### Without Bundler

-If you're not using Bundler, Rfm will pick up the XML parsers and ActiveModel as long as they are available in your current rubygems installation.
+If you are not using Bundler, Rfm will pick up the XML parsers and ActiveModel as long as they are available in your current rubygems installation.

 In your shell:

-	   #bash
 	   gem install ginjo-rfm
 	   gem install nokogiri     # optional
 	   gem install libxml-ruby  # optional